Insect flight: Clap and fling

 Clap and fling, or the Weis-Fogh mechanism, discovered by the Danish zoologist Torkel Weis-Fogh, is a lift generation method utilized during small insect flight.
 As insect sizes become less than 1 mm, viscous forces become dominant and the efficacy of lift generation from an airfoil decreases drastically.
 Starting from the clap position, the two wings fling apart and rotate about the trailing edge.
 The wings then separate and sweep horizontally until the end of the downstroke.
 Next, the wings pronate and utilize the leading edge during an upstroke rowing motion.
 As the clap motion begins, the leading edges meet and rotate together until the gap vanishes.
 Initially, it was thought that the wings were touching, but several incidents indicate a gap between the wings and suggest it provides an aerodynamic benefit.

 Lift generation from the clap and fling mechanism occurs during several processes throughout the motion.
 First, the mechanism relies on a wing-wing interaction, as a single wing motion does not produce sufficient lift.
 As the wings rotate about the trailing edge in the flinging motion, air rushes into the created gap and generates a strong leading edge vortex, and a second one developing at the wingtips.
 A third, weaker, vortex develops on the trailing edge.
 The strength of the developing vortices relies, in-part, on the initial gap of the inter-wing separation at the start of the flinging motion.
 With a decreased gap inter-wing gap indicating a larger lift generation, at the cost of larger drag forces.
 The implementation of a heaving motion during fling, flexible wings, and a delayed stall mechanism were found to reinforce vortex stability and attachment.
 Finally, to compensate the overall lower lift production during low Reynolds number flight (with laminar flow), tiny insects often have a higher stroke frequency to generate wing-tip velocities that are comparable to larger insects.

 The overall largest expected drag forces occur during the dorsal fling motion, as the wings need to separate and rotate.
-The attenuation of the large drag forces occur through several mechanisms.
+The attenuation of the large drag forces occurs through several mechanisms.
 Flexible wings were found to decrease the drag in flinging motion by up to 50% and further reduce the overall drag through the entire wing stroke when compared to rigid wings.
 Bristles on the wing edges, as seen in Encarsia formosa, cause a porosity in the flow which augments and reduces the drag forces, at the cost of lower lift generation.
 Further, the inter-wing separation before fling plays an important role in the overall effect of drag.
 As the distance increases between the wings, the overall drag decreases.

 The clap and fling mechanism is also employed by the marine mollusc Limacina helicina, a sea butterfly.
 Some insects, such as the vegetable leaf miner Liriomyza sativae (a fly), exploit a partial clap and fling, using the mechanism only on the outer part of the wing to increase lift by some 7% when hovering.